ymercad0/ymercad0/README.md

 * I'm a software engineering student at the University of Puerto Rico at Mayagüez🐾.
 * Incoming NVIDIA Intern.
-* Completed Coursework: Advanced Programming, Data Structures & Algorithms, Intro to SWE & Development
+* Completed Coursework: Object Oriented Programming, Data Structures & Algorithms, Intro to SWE & Development
 * Fluent in: Python🐍, Java☕, & C++❗️

 <details>